 ESG regulations require that subrecipients use the Part 5 definition of income for all activities under the ESG program, defined at 24 CFR 5.609.
-OCD staff will conduct training to provide agencies technical assistance on how to count income and calculate rent assistance payments under this definition.
-Households assisted with prevention assistance will be required to pay 30% of their income towards rent and utilities.
-This calculation shall be included in the income documentation so that both household income and household's share of rent will be clearly documented.
 ESG Program Participants will be eligible to receive up to 24 months of assistance for prevention, but not to exceed a maximum of 24 months of assistance per 24 CFR 576.105(a)(3) and 576.106(a)(2).
-There will be no adjustment of the portion of rent paid by tenant over the assistance period, which will remain at 30% of adjusted gross income as determined under the Part 5 definition of income.
 The subrecipient must re-evaluate the program participant's eligibility and amount of assistance needs every 3 months for prevention assistance.
 A participant may come back to the program at any point within the program year to receive homeless prevention and rapid rehousing rent and financial assistance, but the total amount of assistance received must be within the above limits.